 For this program only, call 4-H Natural Science Key Leader, Kathy Tober, to schedule: 262-642-5857.
-This 50-60 minute presentation will have students sitting on the edge of their seats as they learn fascinating facts about Wisconsin wildlife and Native Americans.
-While interacting with a variety of artifacts, furs, skulls, and antlers, your class will discover why dandelions are responsible for our existence; how the term "mad hatter" came to be; and which native animal has the most valuable teeth!
+This 50-60 minute presentation will have students sitting on the edge of their seats as they learn fascinating facts about Wisconsin wildlife and discover unexpected historical connections between wildlife and agriculture.
+Presentations are tailored to audience age.
+Typical presentations include student interactions with a variety of artifacts including furs, skulls, and antlers.
 Cost is \$10 per classroom.
-The presentation is tailored to the audience.
-The Honey Bee Challenge Grades 3-5 For this program only, call Walworth County Master Gardner, Linda Paavola, to schedule: 262-248-1339.
+Available vear round.
+Amazing Careers In Agriculture